nmaas-platform/nmaas-docs/docs/use-cases/metrics/metrics-introduction.md

 ## How Can I Get Started with nmaas Metrics?

 If you are NREN or an institution under an NREN and you would like to use the managed nmaas instance provided by the GÉANT project, [get in touch with us](../../contact.md).
-Users interested in self-hosting nmaas are welcome to visit the dedicated pages for deploying nmaas for on their [own infrastructure](../../self-hosted-nmaas/introduction.md).
+Users interested in self-hosting nmaas are welcome to visit the dedicated pages for deploying nmaas on their [own infrastructure](../../self-hosted-nmaas/introduction.md).

 Detailed video tutorials showcasing the deployment of the core applications backing the nmaas Metrics use-case are also available on YouTube.